-Can one talk about a controller without talking about sensing?
+Can one talk about a controller without talking about control inputs?

 What is a sensor?

-A sensor is the guy who provides data to the a system via its input.
-Say you set your air conditioning system to bring the room temperature to 15 degrees, considering it was previously off (and the current temperature of the room is different that 15 degrees), now the system starts pumping air to bring the room to the desired temperature, how does it know when the room temperature has been reached?
+A sensor is the part who provides data to a system via its input.
+Say you set your air conditioning system to bring the room temperature to 15 degrees, considering it was previously off (and the current temperature of the room is different than 15 degrees), now the system starts pumping air to bring the room to the desired temperature, how does it know when the room temperature has been reached?

 Here is where the sensor comes into play: there must be a sensor in the room to tell the air-conditioning system to stop pumping when the wanted temperature is attained.
 That is roughly it.

-If you are building an arduino powered car that will avoid obstacle while cruising, you could for example make use of a collision crash sensor to tell the controller when an obstacle is ahead of the car, then the controller can tell the wheel to stop and move to a different direction.
+If you are building an Arduino powered car that will avoid obstacles while cruising, you could, for example, make use of a collision crash sensor to tell the controller when an obstacle is ahead of the car, then the controller can tell the wheel to stop and move to a different direction.

-The following are some variety of sensors you can make used of when working with an arduino boards.
+The following are some variety of sensors you can make use of when working with the arduino board.

 Most used sensors for Arduino

 |Temperature + humidity sensor||This is a temperature/humidity sensor.
 You can use this Arduino compatible sensor to monitor the ambient temperature or humidity.
 As a basic project, you can plug an LCD to Arduino and have it display the room temperature/humidity.|